uport-project/specs/did-methods/https-did-method.md

 The namestring that shall identify this DID method is: `https`

 A DID that uses this method MUST begin with the following prefix: `did:https`.
 Per the DID specification, this string MUST be in lowercase.

-## DID Method Name

-The namestring that shall identify this DID method is: `https`

-A DID that uses this method MUST begin with the following prefix: `did:https`.
-Per the DID specification, this string MUST be in lowercase.
 The remainder of the DID, after the prefix, is specified below.